Nordible-Solutions/dockerized-typescript-tdd-demo/README.md

 # A. Project overview

+This project is a demo of dockerized Typescript implementation inspired by Test driven development approach.

 This project uses the following tech stack to implement the solution of the problem statement mentioned in **section C**

 - `Node.js`